gopro/OpenGoPro/demos/kotlin/kmp_sdk/docs/architecture/connector_communicator.md

 communicator = connector.connect(scanResult[0], CommunicationType.BLE)
 ```

-Once we have a communicator it is bound to a `GoProFacade`
+Once we have a communicator it is bound to a `GoPro`